rsvim/rsvim.github.io/docs/manual/configuration/README.md

 The entry point script will be executed to apply all configurations.

+## Candidate Locations

+Rsvim will find its config home in following 3 locations in turn, it will pick up the first one that meets the requirements.

 ### `$XDG_CONFIG_HOME/rsvim`

 First it tries the [FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/), detect whether both below directory and entry file exist: